tModLoader/tModLoader/MigrationGuide_1.4.5.md

 * `NPCID.Sets.NPCPortraitsFullBodyRetroOffsets.Add(int key, Vector2 value)` for the Retro setting.
   * Example: `NPCID.Sets.NPCPortraitsFullBodyRetroOffsets.Add(Type, new Vector2(0f, 0f));`

-Note: as stated above, if a detailed portrait is not provided, the profile and retro portraits will not display.
+Note: As stated above, if a detailed portrait is not provided, the profile portrait will display if the user has the detailed portrait setting enabled.

 ## Other Changes